 LeKaja Bali Swing also features other exciting outdoor activities such as zip-lining and rafting.

 Even though it seems a bit touristy, a visit to Bali wouldn’t be complete without paying a visit to the infamous Bali Swing.

 Do you think any important information is missing from this guide?
-Let me know in the comments below and I’ll add it to this post!
+Let us know in the comments below and we’ll add it to this post!